navcoin/NavHub/content/news/2018-12-12-navcoin-4-5-0-coming-soon.md

 ### Identifying exchanges on NavCoin rich list

 Salmonskinroll and prodpeak are trying to find out all the addresses that belong to exchanges - in order to provide more context when [looking at the NavCoin rich list](https://www.navexplorer.com/rich-list).
 The theory is that exchanges (such as Binance/Poloniex/Bittrex) have large amounts of NAV on their addresses - which makes the rich list seem more unequal than the reality, as those coins are ‘owed’ to individuals.
-If you would like to help out, please get in contact.
+If you would like to help out, please reach out to them on Discord.

 ### NEXT wallet version 1.1.0